uoregon-libraries/uolib-primo-nui/README.md

 Select a package when prompted (typically this will be `01ALLIANCE_UO-UO`), and you'll have a new zip file in your local `packages` directory.

+## Codeshift

+To run jscodeshift, simply build the image (e.g., `docker-compose build codeshift`) and then run that image (e.g., `docker-compose run --rm codeshift`).
+It's set up to replace all the JS files in our custom dir.